gvp-study/CarND-Advanced-Lane-Lines/Advanced-Lane-Finding-Project.md

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

-The main input to figuring out the mapping between the source and destination pixels using the warpPerspective function is to identify the images where the road lines are straight.
+The main thing for figuring out the mapping between the source and destination pixels using the warpPerspective function is to identify the images where the road lines are straight.
 This lets us visually check for the correctness of our src and dst points.
 I used the staight-lanes1.jpg images in the test_images directory.

 The code to convert the given image to a warped view of the image from overhead is is in lines 174 in `find-lanes.py`.
 The cv2.warpPerspective() function takes as inputs an image (`img`), as well as source (`src`) and destination (`dst`) points.
-I chose the hardcode the source and destination points in the following manner:
+I chose the hardcode the source and destination points in the following manner based on the example.ipynb in the examples directory.
+I changed the fraction from 0.25 to 0.2 by visually looking at the output:

 ```python
 src = np.float32(